terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ## **6 AI is the ultimate security risk**

-AI is the gatekeeper, the secret agent.
+AI is the gatekeeper of the source of truth.
+But the safety and reliability of that "truth" is only as good as reputation of whoever programmed ("trained") the AI model.
 AI can easily become the "evil" in Google's "dont be evil".

-The core NN in AI is typically referred to as the "hidden layer".
-You can actually view the programmed ("trained") parameters for these layers, but **you have no idea what the results of these parameters are**.
-When you use models from untrusted sources, you have no idea what type of data the model TF was programmed ("trained") on.
+The core NN in AI has what are often referre to as "hidden layers" (HLs).
+These are the layers in the NN that number crunch the inputs to generate "intelligent" output. **Understanding what those HLs do by looking at the parameters is impossible**.
+You can not tell if there is a "backdoor" prompt waiting to be activated.

 <br>

 ## **7 The future**

-AI has big future after the IPOs are finished and the hype is over.
+AI has big a future after the IPOs are finished and the hype is over.
-But before then many will get scammed by the hype.
-Dont be one of them.
+Those that understand how AI really works stand to benefit the most.
-The original ZiptieAI mission was my personal learning project.
+The original ZiptieAI was my personal learning project.
-But now **ZiptieAI has become the site to help myself (and others) stay ahead of the curve**.
+But now **ZiptieAI has a mission to help myself (and others) stay ahead of the AI curve**.

 In the no-so-distant future, AI integration skills will be required in the digital infrastructure of all business segments.
 This work will required a massive number of tech workers who, empowered by AI tools, will help integrate AI **as a helpful assistant** into all areas of life.